Uthuru Janani Power Station

 The plant is built approximately 300 m north-west of the 36 MW privately owned Northern Power Station, and was ceremonially opened by former President Mahinda Rajapaksa.
-The facility also consists of in-house refinery, fuel storage, and waste disposal system.
+The plant includes fuel storage facilities, a fuel treatment house, an oily-water treatment plant and a sludge incinerator.
+The fuel storage tanks can hold sufficient heavy fuel oil for approximately one month of operation at full load.